How to Position and Hang Art

 - Would I get upset if I found mold on my artwork?

-If you decide to keep artwork in the bathroom ensure the room is well ventilated and consult an expert, such as your local framer, for advice on properly sealing your artwork to prevent damage.
+If you decide to keep artwork in the bathroom, ensure the room is well ventilated and consult an expert, such as your local framer or our expert team, for advice on properly sealing your artwork to prevent damage.